JoeKenyon/Synthia/README.md

 Takes midi input

-Or input using qwerty keybaord
+Or input using qwerty keyboard

+build your own plugins using the plugin framework

 <pre>
  ___________________________________________________________